Aug 31, 2024

 • When girls video-call you, their boobs are out.

-• Girls who look like Sandra Bullock love Jackie Chan movies, fluid transference, and Lethal Weapon 3.
+• Girls who look like Sandra Bullock love Jackie Chan movies, fluid transference (eventually), and Lethal Weapon 3.

 THE GOOD GUY

 John Spartan.
 LAPD detective.
 Breeder of destruction.
-Somewhat-but-not-really conflicted widower; occasional mourner of his perished daughter.
+Somewhat-but-not-really conflicted widower.
 Smoker of Marlboros.
 Skipper of prison protocol.
 User of the incredible descriptor “fuck-faced.”
 Driver of giant cannolis.
 Knitter of apology sweaters.
 Dismisser of profanity robots.
 Exuberant supporter of old-fashioned sex.
 Emitter of acceptable-smelling breath.

 Oh, Stallone, you wonderful action legend.
 Between Rocky Balboa and John Rambo, you’ve managed to create two culturally significant figures in cinema history, and audiences will always be grateful.